hanabi/hanabi.github.io/Reference.md

 ## Level 3 - Variant-Specific Strategies

+### Hard Various & Easy Variants

+* We define "hard" variants as variants that demand an enormous amount of efficiency.
+The following variants are defined as hard:
+  * *Black Suit (one of each)* - 5-player only
+  * *Wild & Crazy* - 5-player only
+  * *Rainbow Suit (one of each)* - 5 player-only
+  * *Black & Rainbow (one of each* - 3-player, 4-player, and 5-player
+* In hard variants, we make several alterations:
+  * Players are not allowed to *Double Discard Avoid*.
+Any clue given in a *Double Discard* situation will instead be treated like a normal clue.
+  * Players are not allowed to *5 Stall* in the *Early Game*.
+Any clue that looks like a *5 Stall* is instead treated as either a *5's Chop Move* or a *5 Pull*.
+  * Players are not required to clue anything in the *Early Game*; they are allowed to initiate the *Mid-Game* whenever they see fit.

 ### Black 2 & Black 5 Saves

 * This convention applies to the *Black Suit (one of each)* and *Wild & Crazy* variants.